Fowler, Clark share the US Open lead with major champs chasing them

-LOS ANGELES (AP) — Rickie Fowler brought the buzz to the U.S. Open with a 70-foot birdie putt only to lose the lead by missing from 3 1/2 feet on the final hole Saturday, giving him a share of the lead with Wyndham Clark and setting up a Sunday filled with possibilities.
+Fowler brought the buzz to the U.S. Open with a 70-foot birdie putt only to lose the lead with a three-putt bogey on the 18th hole, which turned into a two-shot lead and a tie for the lead when Clark boldly took on a tight pin he could barely see for a closing birdie.

+Clark’s birdie put him — and not McIlroy — in the final group.
+And he knew it.

+“I wanted to be in the final group.
+Every shot matters out here,” Clark said.

+For all the drama over the final hour — big putts, Scheffler’s eagle-birdie finish, Xander Schauffele going from a crash to a recovery to another crash — McIlroy played a steady hand with one birdie and one bogey over his final 14 holes.

-Right there with them was Rory McIlroy.
-He played a steady hand — one birdie and one bogey over his last 14 holes on a course that finally started to play like a U.S. Open.
-McIlroy had a 69 that left him one shot behind, poised to end nine long years without a major.
+He had a 69 that left him one shot behind, poised to end nine long years without a major.

 “It’s nice to be in the hunt,” McIlroy said.

 Fowler had to settle for an even-par 70.
-Clark escaped big trouble from the barranca with a 6-foot par putt on the 17th to stay close, and then boldly took on a tight left pin at the 18th for a 6-foot birdie for a 69 that allowed him to catch Fowler.
+Clark escaped big trouble from the barranca right of the 17th green with a 6-foot bogey putt to stay close, and then boldly took on a tight left pin at the 18th for a 6-foot birdie and a 69.

 The final hour brought a surprise at every turn.
 A long day of blazing sunshine baking the North course at Los Angeles Country Club gave way to the infamous marine layer that brought out some sweatshirts late in the day.

-Scottie Scheffler, the No. 1 player in the world, never looked to be in the mix until he closed out his round of 68 by holing a 7-iron from 196 yards on the 17th hole and making a 20-foot birdie putt that put him in the penultimate group with McIlroy.
+Scheffler, the No. 1 player in the world, never looked to be in the mix until he closed out his round of 68 by holing a 7-iron from 196 yards on the 17th hole and making a 20-foot birdie putt that put him in the penultimate group with McIlroy.

 For so many others, it didn’t take much to lose ground.

-Xander Schauffele began his round by taking three shots to get out of a fairway bunker, making three bogeys in five holes, only to get it all back before losing ground at the end with a series of poor drives.
+Schauffele began his round by taking three shots to get out of a fairway bunker, making three bogeys in five holes, only to get it all back before losing ground at the end with a series of poor drives.
 He was at 73, five shots back.

 Harris English kept pace with the leaders until he missed short putts, big drives and ended his day with a chip shot from the deep collar around the 18th green that didn’t move the ball.
 His fourth bogey of the back nine gave him a 71, leaving him four shots behind.

 The final hour saved what had been a stale atmosphere among the glitz of LA, with just about everyone playing a part.
-The five players within five shots of the lead included three major champions who have been No. 1 in the world — McIlroy, Scheffler and Dustin Johnson (71).
+The five players within five shots of the lead included three major champions who have been No. 1 in the world — McIlroy, Scheffler and Johnson (71).

-This is the third time Fowler has been in the final group at a major — and the first time he doesn’t have anyone in front of him, and he was so close to being the one to chase.
+This is the third time Fowler has been in the final group at a major.
+This is only the third time Clark has played in the final round of a major.
+He showed plenty of mettle, following consecutive bogeys with a birdie on the 13th — right after Fowler wowed the gallery with his 70-footer — and smartly took a penalty drop on the 17th before a closing bogey.

-“Just a bummer.
-It would be nice for that one to go in,” Fowler said about his short miss.
-“Really doesn’t matter — having the lead, being one back, two back — you’re going to have to play good golf tomorrow.”

 McIlroy had a chance to end his major drought last summer at St. Andrews when he shared the lead going into the final round at St. Andrews, only for Cameron Smith to blow past him.
 He has been in position twice in the last two weeks, at the Memorial and Canadian Open, only to turn in a dud of a final round.